Food Cupboard - Algonquin Students' Association

 The Food Cupboard is always grateful for clean, gently used winter clothing donations!
 We’re currently accepting coats, boots, and accessories like hats, mittens, and scarves to help keep our students warm during the cold winter months.
 Children’s winter clothing is also welcome!

-Your Students’ Association has teamed up with the AC Hub to bring you a new Book Nook outside their space on the second floor of the Student Commons.
+Your Students’ Association has teamed up with the AC Hub to bring you The Book Swap Station outside their space on the second floor of the Student Commons.
 If you’d like to donate your books, kindly drop them off at the AC Hub desk.

-Please be advised that the Book Nook does not accept textbooks.
+Please be advised that The Book Swap Station does not accept textbooks.